Last Updated: April 15, 2022

-NOTE: Free and premium web hosting frequently provides the same security, network capacity, and port speed (basic web hosting).
-So it’s an important decision, and you should know more about how much it costs to host a website.
+|NOTE: Free and premium web hosting frequently provides the same security, network capacity, and port speed (basic web hosting).
+So it’s an important decision, and you should know more about how much it costs to host a website.|

 Web hosting is as important as any other activity that you decide on for scaling your enterprise.
 Web hosting is similar to having a place where you keep all of your belongings.
 These servers are managed by web hosts, who make it simple for you to host your website so that people from all over the world may access the contents.
-But, first, you need to know the difference between host and server and all about the types of web hosting—only then can you move forward with a plan.
+But, first, you need to know the difference between server and host and all about the types of web hosting—only then can you move forward with a plan.

 A Web hosting company (or web host) is an Internet hosting service that enables individuals and businesses to make their websites available via the World Wide Web.